-6.19 The Planning Service will publish an data relating to the work of the Planning Enforcement Service as part of the Planning Annual Monitoring Report.
+6.18 The Planning Service will publish an Annual Enforcement Report.
 This will measure the Service's performance in relation to the current Service benchmarks.
 In addition the Service will monitor its performance in relation to targets, casework levels, type and number of notices served and cases resolved on a quarterly basis.
 Furthermore, this Local Enforcement Plan, and its standards, will be reviewed every 3 years.